 - Elevators can only be used by a maximum of two people, provided that both people are wearing a face mask.
 Additionally, all those present at the university are requested to use the elevators as little as possible in order to keep them available for those people who are completely dependent on them.

 - Only one person at a time is permitted to use the staff kitchens, copy rooms and other rooms where it is not possible to maintain the required distance of 1.5 metres from others.

-- During the phase of secure on-campus activity, the frequency and type of cleaning will be adapted to the situation by Facility Management’s Building Service Team (firstname.lastname@example.org) in consultation with the faculties.
+The frequency and type of cleaning have been adapted to the situation by Facility Management’s Building Service Team (email@example.com) in consultation with the faculties.

-- It will also be ensured that the toilet facilities are always adequately supplied with soap and paper towels.
+Cleaning staff are also ensuring that the toilet facilities are always adequately supplied with soap and paper towels.

 If you have been exposed to someone with a confirmed coronavirus infection, you must contact the responsible ministry of health (Gesundheitsamt) immediately.
 Employees must also contact their supervisor or department head.
 Students must contact their instructor and their Faculty Service Office.
 Please inform the university about the instructions you have received from the ministry of health.

 Remain at home and follow the instructions of the ministry of health staff.
 Do not go to a doctor’s office without calling in advance.